-Join Richard Harrington for an in-depth discussion in this video When to use Exposure Fusion, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video When to use Exposure Fusion, part of Learning Photomatix Pro.

 Let's see about that image for a second.
 I'll process it and apply a few finishing touches.
 And we'll save it.
 In this case, I just finished processing that using the tone map method, but there is one other method available and that's the ability to essentially merge multiple exposures together.
 Much like if you were to shoot these and bring them into an application like Photoshop and use complex masking tools to keep parts of one image and blend it with parts of another.